-In 2017, the Rehabilitation Center won the "TOP Performer Award" from Uniform Data Systems (UDS)for medical rehabilitation for helping patients regain the highest level of independence after a disabling illness or injury.
+In 2017, 2021 and 2022, the Rehabilitation Center won the "TOP Performer Award" from Uniform Data Systems (UDS)for medical rehabilitation for helping patients regain the highest level of independence after a disabling illness or injury.

 We are proud to rank in the top 10% of over 800 facilities evaluated.